input-output-hk/Alonzo-testnet/Alonzo-tutorials/Plutus_transactions_tutorial.md

 ```

 3. **Execute the plutus-alwayssucceeds project**.
 We will pick a random number.
-It will be passed as an argument to the Plutus script (it is not used right now, but it is required).
+It will be passed as an argument to the Plutus script (it is not used by the script right now, but will be required by transactions using the script).
 The second argument is the filename we use for the compiled Plutus script.